 - Master’s Degree in Digital Communication

-Take a look at the following statistics related to the make-up of the digital communication majors at University of California - Santa Barbara.
+Take a look at the following statistics related to the make-up of the digital communication majors at Ithaca College.

-UCSB Radio, Television & Digital Communication Master’s Program
+Ithaca Radio, Television & Digital Communication Bachelor’s Program

-The following table and chart show the race/ethnicity for students who recently graduated from University of California - Santa Barbara with a master's in digital communication.
+The following table and chart show the race/ethnicity for students who recently graduated from Ithaca College with a bachelor's in digital communication.

 |Race/Ethnicity||Number of Students|